 Remodeling your home involves many different choices, especially if replacing your windows is part of your home improvement plan.
 While some might automatically think double hungs for their home, there are many other styles to choose from.
 Ever thought about installing a bay or a bow window?
-While they look similar, there are distinct differences between the two.
+While they look similar, but there are distinct differences between the two.

-Harvey vinyl bay windows typically combine three windows at either 30° or 45° angles.
+Harvey vinyl bay windows combine three windows at either 30° or 45° angles.
 While bays often consist of a picture window in the middle with smaller operating windows on the sides, there are other configurations.
 For maximum airflow some people choose all double hungs, or a double hung in the center with casements on either side.

 Extending outward from the home, bay windows offer a more unobstructed view.
 This is most often due to the larger window in the center.
 Bays also allow in more natural light, creating a brighter, more inviting living space.
 Some options include a sitting area or a bench seat, adding more opportunities to enjoy the increased lighting and enhanced views.

 Harvey vinyl bow windows combine three to six smaller, equally-sized windows.
 The angle of a bow window is only 10° as opposed to the sharper angles of the bay window.
 Because the angle is smaller, the projection is less noticeable from the outside.
 As with bays, options are available when creating a bow window.
 The most common window types in a bow are casement and double hung.

 As with stand-alone windows, both bay and bow windows allow for grid options.
 These include grids between the glass (GBG), simulated divided lites (SDL), or an exterior grid package.
 These windows are not only an aesthetic improvement but can increase your home’s value.
 Check out our Quick Guide to Window Grids (with pictures).

 Looking for a Harvey contractor in your area?